LucaNerlich/blog-3.0/docs/aem/aem-dev-setup.md

     3. extract archive
     4. rename to `cq-author-p4502.jar`
         1. If you want to start a local publisher, name it to `cq-publish-p4503`.
-        2. You can change the number to any valid port, if you have something already running and blocking that specific port.
+        2. You can change the number to any valid port if you have something already running and blocking that specific port.
 3. Start AEM Instance
     1. `java -jar cq-author-p4502.jar`